BOB450/BOB450/README.md

 ## Linux

-I have extensive linux foundation and have set up many web servers.I have had experience building linux games and applications .Currently I daily drive manjaro.
+I have extensive linux foundation and have set up many web servers.I have had experience building linux games and applications .Currently I daily drive manjaro on both of my machines.

 ## Contact/Accounts